jeremywillans/ha-rest980-roomba/README.md

 ### Step 1: Prerequesites

+Before completing any of the below steps, you need to first configure your rooms/zones using the iRobot App!

 The following custom components are used in this deployment - these can be installed from HACS
 - [roomba-vacuum-card] - Custom Plugin Repository
 - [card-mod](https://github.com/thomasloven/lovelace-card-mod)